 Taking a road trip is one of our favorite ways to travel.
 You can go at your own pace and explore areas you would never see is you simply fly from destination to destination.
-But road tripping can take a toll on the environment.
+But just like any kind of travel, road tripping can take a toll on the environment.

 We spent a summer traveling around the Western United States in a campervan and we tried our best to travel responsibly and be conscious about our impact on the environment.

 This list is some of the little things we did to make our road trip a little more “green” and sustainable.